xinyizhuang/CMPUT404-assignment-css-hell/README.md

 Part I
 ============================
-Changing the background paper to the paper-like backgrounds.
+Changing the background paper to the paper-like backgrounds.<br>
-Making both text and images stay in the middle.
+Making both text and images stay in the middle.<br>
-Adding zoom-in features to all images.
+Adding zoom-in features to all images.<br>
-Modify the color and style of headers.
+Modify the color and style of headers.<br>

 Part II
 ============================
-For ugly.html, I only simply typed the words with awful background color, and attach a self image.
+For ugly.html, I only simply typed the words with awful background color, and attach a self image.<br>
 For good.html, I modify the texture aligment, add zoom-in feature to the image.
 And keeping the backgroud of whole page as clear as poosible.

 License/Copyright